William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32N6-GettingStarted-ObjectDetection_Notes.md

 | L         | L          | Flash boot - from external flash.     |
 | H         | L          | Serial boot |

-Development boot or Serial boot can both program flash from USB when FSBL is damaged.
+Development boot or Serial boot can both program flash from USB when the FSBL is damaged.

 More detail on this can be found [here](https://community.st.com/t5/stm32-mcus-boards-and-hardware/stm32n6-boot-pins/td-p/815621)

-### Power selection - JP2
+### Power Supply Selection - JP2

 | JP2           | 5 V is supplied from        |
 | ------------- | --------------------------- |